bricewalker/Hey-Jetson/README.md

 <a id='data'></a>
 ## Dataset
 The primary dataset used is the [LibriSpeech ASR corpus](http://www.openslr.org/12/) which includes 1000 hours of recorded speech.
-A 100 hour(6G) subset of the dataset of audio files was used for testing the models to reduce training and model building time.
+A 100 hour(6G) subset of the dataset of 10-15 second audio files was used for testing the models to reduce training and model building time.
 The final model was trained on a 460 hour subset.
 The dataset consists of 16kHz audio files of spoken english derived from read audiobooks from the LibriVox project.

 <a id='features'></a>
 ## Feature Extraction/Engineering